Name: Sami Lehtinen

 - Python programming since 2006.

-Compact interest list: distributed networking applications, SaaS (Current CC product), PaaS (GAE), IaaS (EC2 / UpCloud, etc), DaaS ASP, cloud services, virtualization, real-time economy, anonymous networking (tor, freenet, gnunet), DHT (distributed hash table), TCP/IP, IPv6, ObsTCP, SPF, DKIM, SMTP, FTP, HTTPS, TLSv1.2, DNS, SPDY, SDCH, HTTP/1.1 (caching, etag, expires, cache-control, pipelining), and many other internet protocols, file systems, internet security, public key and symmetric encryption, multi-threading, multiprocessing, hosting, integration, HTML5, Pyjamas (pyjs), virtual work groups, remote work, JSON, web services, wsgi, uwsgi, SQLite, RDM Server, MySQL, ePOS, mPOS, business intelligence, multi-tenant, multitenant, multi-instance, windows server 2008 r2, python3, hospitality technology, windows server 2012, information security, infosec.
+Compact interest list: distributed networking applications, SaaS (Current CC product), PaaS (GAE), IaaS (EC2 / UpCloud, etc), DaaS ASP, cloud services, virtualization, real-time economy, anonymous networking (tor, freenet, gnunet), DHT (distributed hash table), TCP/IP, IPv6, ObsTCP, SPF, DKIM, SMTP, FTP, HTTPS, TLSv1.2, DNS, SPDY, SDCH, HTTP/1.1 (caching, etag, expires, cache-control, pipelining), and many other internet protocols, file systems, internet security, public key and symmetric encryption, multi-threading, multiprocessing, hosting, integration, HTML5, Pyjamas (pyjs), virtual work groups, remote work, JSON, web services, wsgi, uwsgi, SQLite, RDM Server, MySQL, ePOS, mPOS, Mobile POS, business intelligence, multi-tenant, multitenant, multi-instance, windows server 2008 r2, python3, hospitality technology, windows server 2012, information security, infosec.

 KW: Lehtinen Sami, home page, pages, site, cv, curriculum vitae, resume, background, info, information, samilehtinen, lehtinensami, samleh

 AS: kotisivu, kotisivut, yhteystiedot, puhelinnumero, osoite, sähköposti, kokemus, pilvipalvelut.